Tuesday 26 to Thursday 28 March

 The New Palace was the residence of the kings of Württemberg.
-Concordia watches over square from top of Jubilee Column which was commissioned 1841 by King Wilhelm.
+Concordia watches over the square from the top of Jubilee Column, which was commissioned 1841 by King Wilhelm.

 Collegiate Church with its two mismatched towers are a symbol of Stuttgart.
 The principal Protestant Church was built in 15th century.

 We had great time visiting the Rebecca and Felix and their family.
 We had last seen Rebecca and Felix with little Marlon 2½ years ago at Hayden and Andrea’s wedding.
 Little Marlon now has a little sister Juna.
 Rebecca’s parents Harald and Barbara had also come from Heidelberg to meet us.